akaliutau/docker-recipes/readme.md

 docker run linux-java:1.0
 ```

-The first two commands are related to Dockerfile1 (container description) file
+Next two commands are related to Dockerfile1 (container description) file

 3) Builds image with tag linux-java:1.0.
 Note the dot at the end of the command.
 ```